PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--adaptivePolicyGroupId` (string): The adaptive policy group ID that will be used to tag traffic through this switch port.
 This ID must pre-exist during the configuration, else needs to be created using adaptivePolicy/groups API.
 Cannot be applied to a port on a switch bound to profile.
 - `--peerSgtCapable` (boolean): If true, Peer SGT is enabled for traffic through this switch port.
 Applicable to trunk port only, not access port.
 Cannot be applied to a port on a switch bound to profile.
 - `--flexibleStackingEnabled` (boolean): For supported switches (e.g. MS420/MS425), whether or not the port has flexible stacking enabled.
+- `--daiTrusted` (boolean): If true, ARP packets for this port will be considered trusted, and Dynamic ARP Inspection will allow the traffic.
+- `--profile` (object): Profile attributes

 ##### Example: